 - Bitcoin Talk (most ICOs have a standalone thread on this site)

 - ICO Stats (You can check the performance of ICO projects.
 I especially like to compare the performance against Ether because you can see whether the token outperformed Ether or not.)

-- ICO Watch List and ICO Alert (there are many different ICO calendars out there but I like these two the most)
+- ICO Alert (there are many different ICO calendars out there but I like this one the most)